Meanwhile Gardens: Cultural impact

 Beyond its links with West London steel band culture and London busking culture, the park has inspired the name of three music albums to date – Meanwhile Gardens by psychedelic rock band Levitation (released 1994, reissued 2015), Meanwhile Gardens by Dutch folk singer Dick Pels (2018) and Meanwhile Gardens by veteran London punk band Chelsea (2021).
-Hawkwind spin-off Inner City Unit played sets at the park 1979-1980, several of which included former Tyrannosaurus Rex percussionist Steve Peregrin Took guesting on vocals.
+Hawkwind spin-off Inner City Unit played sets at the park 1979–1980, several of which included former Tyrannosaurus Rex percussionist Steve Peregrin Took guesting on vocals.
 One such concert on 6 May 1980, circulates as a bootleg.
-Reggae band Aswad recorded their live album Live and Direct in Meanwhile Gardens in August 1983, capturing a live dub set as part of the Notting Hill Carnival.
+Reggae band Aswad recorded their album Live and Direct in Meanwhile Gardens in August 1983, capturing a live set they played as part of the Notting Hill Carnival.
+The album was released in November of that year.

 The park has inspired the name of the "Meanwhile Gardens" initiative by British sustainable development organisation Groundwork, which helps to create and maintain community gardens on space that has been earmarked for future development.